oracle/weblogic-kubernetes-operator/site/rest.md

 Here is a small BASH script that may help to prepare the necessary token, certificates, and such, to call the operator's REST services:

+**TODO** mark: update this to explain which sa, ns, etc., need to be udpated

 ```
 #!/bin/bash
 KUBERNETES_SERVER=$1